-I'm a Georgia Tech computer science student from Jefferson City, Missouri who loves bad puns, sweet tea, and just about anything related to computers.
+I'm a software engineer from Jefferson City, Missouri who studied computer science at Georgia Tech.
+I like bad puns, sweet tea, and just about anything related to computers.

 I also like XKCD comics.